-Manage your health by phone or video (community virtual care)
+Manage your health by phone or video (Community Virtual Care)

 When this service can help

-This service may help if you:
+It may also help if you:

 This service is not a replacement for hospitalization or physician visits.